shatwell/seefo/README.md

     wrap: 72
 ---

-# seefo: an R package for data analyses in lake research
+# seefo: an R package for data analysis in lake research

 <!-- badges: start -->